jharini/booknotes/system-design/system-design-interview/chapter23/README.md

  * hotel_id - id of hotel
  * room_type_id - id of a room type
  * date - a single date
- * total_inventory - total number of rooms minus those that are temporarily taken off the inventory.
+ * total_inventory - total number of rooms minus those that are temporarily taken off the inventory (eg for maintenance).
  * total_reserved - total number of rooms booked for given (hotel_id, room_type_id, date)

-There are alternative ways to design this table, but having one room per (hotel_id, room_type_id, date) enables easy reservation management and easier queries.
+There are alternative ways to design this table, but having one room per (hotel_id, room_type_id, date) enables easy reservation management and easier queries. (hotel_id, room_type_id, date) is the composite primary key.

-The rows in the table are pre-populated using a daily CRON job.
+The rows in the table are pre-populated using a daily CRON job as dates advance further by querying the inventory data across all future dates within 2 years.

 Sample data:
 | hotel_id | room_type_id | date       | total_inventory | total_reserved |